-It’s been said, by some, that food is better than sex.
-Food is certainly not better than sex, but some meals can and do come (pretty) close.
+It has been said, by some, that food is better than sex, and while food is certainly not better than sex, some meals have come fairly close –

-Like honey that rolls slowly, dripping down chins and fingers.
-The sticky sweet.
-Honeycomb.
-Along with rank cheeses that assault the senses: Époisses and Limburger.
-Or along with more subtle cheeses that sit delicate at the back of the palate.
-Appenzeller Swiss and white cheddar.
-It’s a sweetness that fills your smells, your taste, you smell, your touch, with a different sort of of sensation.
+Honey that rolls slowly down the spoon, dripping from fingers and chins, sticky sweet, honeycomb, with rank cheeses that assault the senses: Époisses, Limburger.
+Or more subtle cheeses that sit delicate at the back of the palate: Appenzeller Swiss or white cheddar from Wisconsin.